 Intensive Occupational Therapy Sessions:

-Taking Applications for Winter Sessions Starting January 2020
+Taking Applications for Fall Sessions Starting September 2020

 The Children’s Therapy Center, Inc. offers Occupational Therapy Intensives under the direction of Dr. Zapf.
 The OT intensives are designed to maximize the treatment effects for your child in a shorter period of time than the traditional model.
 Dr. Zapf has completed the Level I Mentorship at the STAR Center and uses the model developed by Dr. Lucy Miller.
 Typically a child is seen for three sessions a week over a period of seven to ten weeks with a short break between the fifth and sixth week of the intensive.
 Research supports the intensive model as an effective intervention strategy with positive outcomes in goal attainment for clients.
 For more information, please contact Dr. Zapf at The Children’s Therapy Center, Inc.